The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

 Take a ranger with you and head to explore Gap Cave to learn about its formations and tour Hensley Settlement to immerse deeper in the park’s rich history.

 Fort Donelson National Battlefield

 If you want to dive into some Civil War history, where better to begin than at Fort Donelson National Battlefield?

-Nestled along the banks of Cumberland River, the Park is home to a Visitor Center, the Confederate Fort, Water Batteries, Dover Hotel, National Cemetery, Fort Heiman, and Fort Henry Units.
+Nestled along the banks of the Cumberland River, the park is home to a visitor center, the Confederate Fort, water batteries, the Dover Hotel, the National Cemetery, Fort Heiman, and Fort Henry Units.

 The Confederate Monument, built in 1933 by the Tennessee Division of the United Daughters of the Confederacy to honor fallen soldiers, is one of the Battlefield’s highlights.

-Next, head to see the Cumberland River Batteries that were built with the main purpose to protect the strategic transportation routes of the river and defend major supply bases in Clarksville and Nashville.
+Next, head to see the Cumberland River Batteries that were built with the main purpose of protecting the strategic transportation routes of the river and defending major supply bases in Clarksville and Nashville.